My Best Gay Friends: Reception

 When it debuted, the series created a "fever" online, attracting many viewers and was widely shared on Facebook.
 The initial response from the LGBT community was largely positive, and many asked to take part in the series.
 Many episodes have more than a million views, and the newest episode already received more than half a million views.
 Filmed using a DSLR camera, it has impressed audiences with its high-quality images.

 The series has received support from many online fans; a typical YouTube comment read "I feel a lot of sympathy, and admiration, towards the friendship and love they show for each other.
 I think they live a more beautiful life than ordinary people."
+However, other comments expressed discomfort with depictions of same-sex marriage and concerns about the viability of same-sex relationships.

 The film debuted during a time when Vietnamese society is rapidly changing its view towards LGBT issues, while the Vietnamese government is considering legalizing same-sex marriage, but it's unclear how much My Best Gay Friends had helped.
 "I thought it would only interest Vietnam's gay community - but we're hearing that parents, grandparents, whole families watch and love the shows and long for new episodes," said the director.
 As a result of the series, the main actors have become popular teen idols.
 Trần Nguyễn Kim Hân, who plays Rje Kaj, actually works at the bun bo stand featured in the series.
 The stand has become somewhat of an attraction as fans often ask for Hân or take pictures or ask for autographs when he is there.
 It also has increased business there.
-It is actually owned Hân's mother, who has expressed her support for the show and her son's sexual orientation.
+It is actually owned by Hân's mother, who has expressed her support for the show and her son's sexual orientation.
 The series was described as "exposing a world of homosexuals that is fun, funny, and healthy."
 However, because their sexual orientation became public as a result of the series, the actors sometimes face opposition.
 Ngô Xuân Nhật, who plays one of the three roommates, was condemned by his neighbors and relatives, but supported by his mother, after his sexuality became known.

 Despite its online popularity, the director has no plans to broadcast the series on television due to its "rather sensitive" subject matter.